These simple visual motor activities can help encourage toddler and preschool kids to visually focus on what their hands are doing.

 I think that we, as parents, often underestimate the value of these old fashioned posting toys.
 They are great at getting little kids to focus on what their hands are doing.

-The toddler above is playing with an older child's "Connect 4" game by simply dropping the discs into the slots.
+The toddler below is playing with an older child's "Connect 4" #Ad game by simply dropping the discs into the slots.
 But his eyes are working hard at guiding his hands!